fermat618/pida/docs/source/user/installation.rst

 Run from source
 +++++++++++++++

-First copy the moo_stub.so (that was built in the build stage) from the build/ directory somewhere into PYTHONPATH or the working directory.
-Then execute:
+First copy the moo_stub.so (that was built in the build stage) from the build/ directory to a directory in your PYTHONPATH or the working directory.

 .. note::

     Running from source is generally reserved for developers of PIDA, or those people who really know what they are doing.
 It is very useful to be able to make a change and test it immediately.
-It is not recommended to use this as a general running method.
+It is not recommended to use this as a general execution method.

 To run PIDA directly from the source, run::